6-Nov-2024

 R&D remains vitally important to keep our product offer moving forward to help customers, contractors, developers and building owners meet their net zero commitments.

-Offsite construction and MMC is another solution to improving sustainability in construction.
+Offsite construction and MMC is another means of improving sustainability in construction.
 By maximising assembly offsite in a controlled factory environment, we can minimise vehicle movements to site and reduce material waste and product damage on site.

 Our FP30 system, which uses interlocking joints, lends itself well to offsite manufacturing and allows us to deliver more complex subassemblies to customers.